Amal Hijazi: Banning in Kuwait

 In April, Hijazi expressed her shock at being banned from entering Kuwait despite her continuous efforts to travel there.
 The singer had submitted numerous requests to obtain a visa for both holding concerts for her Kuwaiti fans and for leisure, but all attempts were rejected.
 The singer stated that she was told that Kuwaiti officials had ordered for her ban without giving her any justifications.
 Hijazi noted that she will not let the matter be until she is able to find out the real reasons behind her ban.

 Image and fashion

 In 2002, after the release of her album Zaman rumours arose that Hijazi was involved in a number of cosmetic surgeries due to her new look.
 Hijazi however denied the statements saying that she only had one plastic surgery and that was rhinoplasty.
 She added, "I refuse to insert silicon or any other thing into my body, and greatly fear the negative side effects too many plastic surgeries may have."

-In 2005, Hijazi was especially chosen by the well-known Lebanese designer Joe Raed as the model for his new line of wedding dresses to be released this summer season.
-Ra'ed revealed that he chose Amal for her good natured qualities and her beauty.
+In 2005, Hijazi was especially chosen by the Lebanese designer Joe Raed as the model for his new line of wedding dresses to be released this summer season.
+Ra'ed revealed that he chose Amal for her good-natured qualities and her beauty.

 Hijazi was named 8th Arab Sexiest Woman Alive in 2008, ahead of artists like Elissa, Nancy Ajram and Najwa Karam.
 In addition, Hijazi managed to receive twice as many votes as the Egyptian singer Sherine.